REALalphas/alphaarch-obsidian/README.md

 # Alpha Arch obsidian
 Step by step guide for installation arch

-*Originally named for the obsidian editor, but now I just love the name.* <3
+*Originally named for the obsidian editor, but now I just love this name.* <3

+tags: #introduction